percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 See [documentation](../users.md#unprivileged-users) to find more details about this feature with additional explanations and the list of current limitations.

+### Percona XtraDB Cluster 8.4 support (technical preview)

+Percona XtraDB Cluster based on Percona Server for MySQL 8.4 versions is now supported by the Operator in addition to 8.0 and 5.7 versions.
+The appropriate images for Percona XtraDB Cluster and Percona XtraBackup are included into the [list of Percona-certified images](../images.md).
+Being a technical preview, Percona XtraDB Cluster 8.4 is not yet recommended for production environments.

 ## New Features

 * {{ k8spxcjira(377) }}: It is now possible to create and manage users via the Custom Resource